 A national teacher

-Muso Soseki (1275-1351, 夢想疎石), a monk of the Rinzai sect and a gardener, was granted the title of "Kokushi," a national teacher, by the successive emperors, 7 in total.
-Emperors, court nobles, shoguns, and warriors turned to the wise and experienced Soseki for advice on ruling the nation in the turbulent world of the Northern and Southern dynasties.
-Soseki also designed famous Zen gardens such as Tenryū-ji and Saihoji (Moss temple) and had a profound influence on the design of the Kinkaku-ji and Ginkaku-ji Temples. >> Read More
+Muso Soseki (1275-1351, 夢想疎石), a monk of the Rinzai School and a gardener, was granted the title of Kokushi (national teacher) by the successive emperors, 7 in total.
+Emperors, court nobles, shoguns, and warriors turned to the wise and experienced Soseki for advice on governing the nation amid the turbulence of the Northern and Southern dynasties.
+Soseki designed renowned Zen gardens such as Tenryū-ji and Saihō-ji (Moss Temple), and greatly influenced the gardens of Kinkaku-ji and Ginkaku-ji. >> Read More

-Buddhism for Worldly Benefits and Urban Life
+Buddhism and Worldly Benefits

-Nichiren (1222-1282, 日蓮) challenged the idea of the conventional Pure Land of Buddhism, advocating for enlightenment in this lifetime.
-His warnings of national crises, such as heavy earthquakes in Kamakura, went unheeded, but his teachings found acceptance among merchants a few centuries later. >> Read More
+Nichiren (1222-1282, 日蓮) founded the Nichiren School, challenging the conventional Pure Land belief and advocating salvation through faith in the Lotus Sutra in this lifetime.
+His warnings of national crises, including devastating earthquakes in Kamakura, went unheeded at that time, but his teachings gained widespread acceptance among merchants centuries later.
+Honpoji Temple in Kyoto preserves the legacy of Nichiren Buddhism. >> Read More

 Enryakuji Monks

-Enryakuji Temple Monks battled three renowned samurai: Ashikaga Yoshinori, the 6th shogun of Muromachi shogunate (1336~1573), the shogunate's retainer, Hosokawa Masamoto, and Oda Nobunaga.
-Enryaku-ji had boasted enormous economic power through loan sharking and manors, and was also a political power.
+Enryakuji Temple Monks battled three renowned samurai: Ashikaga Yoshinori, the 6th shogun of the Muromachi shogunate (1336~1573), the shogunate's retainer, Hosokawa Masamoto, and Oda Nobunaga.
+Enryaku-ji boasted enormous economic power through loan sharking and manors, and was also a political power.
 This led to conflicts and battles with warlords who wanted to separate Buddhism from politics.

 Kennyo, Kyono, and Jyunnyo